-The Warbonnet Diamondback Quilt (stock model, sewn footbox, 0 degree model) is a very lofty quilt for use either in hammocks or on the ground.
-It has a 15D shell and liner, comes in a number of sizes, and several color configurations.
+The Warbonnet Diamondback Quilt (stock model, sewn footbox, 0-degree model) is a very lofty quilt for use either in hammocks or on the ground.
+It has a 15D shell and liner, comes in a number of sizes, and has several color configurations.
 With 19.36 oz of 850-fill down inside, it should be good for winter use or three-season use for cold sleepers.
-Personally, I have found it to be quite warm in temperatures ranging from 34 degrees F to 12 degrees F. The quilt’s pad attachment system left me wanting but is somewhat forgivable due to its excellent side-elastic system.
-It costs $375, which is significantly less than some comparable premium quilts.
+Personally, I have found it to be quite warm in temperatures ranging from 34 degrees F to 12 degrees F. It also costs significantly less than some comparable premium quilts making it an exceptional value.

 Specs at a Glance